 Poo will remain as one of my favourite movies of unrequited love because it showed the woman’s side (along with Azhagi) more than any other film in Tamil cinema

 All it takes to fall in love is a two-hour conversation.
 If it is going to be a conversation like Maalai Pozhuthin Mayakathiley, I will fall in love too (or did I?).
 The entire movie happens inside a Cafe Coffee Day shop when a struggling director meets a girl who will be leaving to Australia in few days.

 A casual conversation slowly progresses into relationships, love, life and career.
 They share each other’s life ambitions, aspirations and slowly start fall for each other.
 Wonderfully portrayed by Aari and the late Shubha Putela, this movie showed why conversations maketh a relationship.

-These are just a list of unusual movies that don’t make it to any list because these weren’t directed by the so-called popular ‘romance’ directors of Tamil cinema.
+These are just a list of underrated love stories in Tamil cinema that don’t make it to any list because these weren’t directed by the so-called popular ‘romance’ directors of Tamil cinema.
 It’s time to look beyond them.